kimyoungwon/portfolio/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello and welcome!

-I am a passionate researcher with a Ph.D. in Measurement & Statistics from the University of Washington (UW) College of Education.
-Currently, I am pursuing my research interests as a postdoctoral fellow at the prestigious Harvard Graduate School of Education.
+I'm a passionate researcher with a Ph.D. in Measurement \& Statistics from the University of Washington.
+Currently, I'm pursuing my research interests as a Machine Learning (ML) postdoctoral researcher at Truveta, where I focus on predicting cancer risk using predictive modeling techniques that leverage ML and large language models (LLMs) to analyze patients' medical histories with timestamps.

-My primary research focus centers around advancing statistical methods for text analysis within randomized controlled trials (RCTs).
-I am deeply committed to pushing the boundaries of research methodologies to make comprehensive analysis and interpretation more accessible.
-Additionally, I am dedicated to minimizing the human coding burden in RCTs while maintaining statistical power through the development of innovative R packages tailored for text analysis.

-Throughout my doctoral studies, I cultivated a deep expertise in quantitative methods, with a particular emphasis on predictive models incorporating multilevel analysis, latent variables, and social network analysis.
-My dissertation explored the intersection of factor analysis and machine learning algorithms, particularly exploring the performance of novel exploratory factor modeling techniques using Monte Carlo simulation.
+During my doctoral studies, I developed a deep expertise in quantitative methods, with an emphasis on predictive models, multilevel analysis, latent variables, and social network analysis.
+My dissertation explored the intersection of factor analysis and machine learning, assessing the performance of novel exploratory factor modeling techniques through Monte Carlo simulations.

-My technical proficiency spans a wide array of software tools, including R, Python, SPSS, MPlus, Stata, SAS, SQL, and Tableau.
-These skills have been honed through my active involvement in various research projects and my role as a statistical consultant at UW’s CSSCR.
+As a postdoctoral fellow at the Harvard Graduate School of Education, I advanced statistical methods for text analysis in randomized controlled trials (RCTs).
+I developed the R package 'rcttext' to automate human coding tasks and analyze large-scale text data from RCTs, applying advanced statistical techniques for more robust insights.
+I also led research comparing the performance of LLMs with traditional machine learning algorithms for writing quality estimation and stance classification.

-Beyond my methodological expertise, I am deeply passionate about educational and behavioral science research that advances equity and fosters social good.
-I firmly believe in the transformative power of research to drive positive change in society.
-In my free time, I enjoy spending time with family and friends, playing soccer, and learning new things.
+Beyond my methodological work, I am dedicated to educational, behavioral, and psychological science research that promotes equity and drives social change.
+I firmly believe in the transformative power of research to make a positive impact on society.
+In my free time, I enjoy spending time with family and friends, playing soccer, and continuously learning new things.

 Research Projects
 ------
+1. Predicting Cancer Risk Using Medical Histories

 1. Developing Statistical Methods for Text Analysis in RCTs ([see the related projects](https://cares.gse.harvard.edu/research))